WeblateOrg/weblate/docs/admin/access.rst

     This role ensures visibility of public projects for all users.
 By default all users are members of this group.

-    By default all users are members of this group using :ref:`autogroup`.
+    By default all users are members of this group, using :ref:`autogroup`.

     Default roles: none